Leaderboard

 3 points

-12. I feel that I have been lucky with my ownership of a 2.7 S Type 2007 auto since 2009 when it was 2 years old.
+I feel that I have been lucky with my ownership of a 2.7 S Type 2007 auto since 2009 when it was 2 years old.
 My visits to this forum for advice re car troubles has become more regular over the last 3 years and I have now arrived at the junction where a decision has to be made.
-I have spent over £1200 on my S Type 2.7 over the last 2 years and have MOT advisories for next year that would mean a few hundred more.
+I have spent over ยฃ1200 on my S Type 2.7 over the last 2 years and have MOT advisories for next year that would mean a few hundred more.
 It is time to part company.
 I simply don't like the XF or XE as much as the S Type and as it was the looks and driveability of my S Type that brought me to Jaguar in the first place, I have therefore reluctantly decided to move away from Jaguar altogether for my next vehicle.
 I am very thankful to all members who have contributed towards my online ramblings whilst trying to keep my S Type running.
 The membership of this club has been very helpful.
 These forums almost always have the answer if you search long enough.
-I wish everyone continued good motoring
+I wish everyone continued good motoring3 points

 3 points

-17. I had similar issue on my 2017 F-Pace last week, dealer got me 80% from JLR.
+I had similar issue on my 2017 F-Pace last week, dealer got me 80% from JLR.
 I called them and argued then demanded to speak to a manager and he came back and said they will pay 100%, the diagnostic was also covered in this.
 I quoted consumer rights act of 2015, sold faulty goods and told them they have 1 opportunity to repair or replace and must do so without cost to me, in a reasonable time-frame and with out causing un-necessary inconvenience.
 They offered a hire car if the dealer did not have a loan car.
-I should get my car back next tues with brand new turbo, engine and DPF fitted.
+I should get my car back next tues with brand new turbo, engine and DPF fitted.3 points

 2 points